jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 - Updating livestream post images (broken at the moment)

 - Deleting Livestreams when they're done
-    - When the streamer stops streaming, have the event send out correctly and change the element to say "This person has stopped streaming"
+    - And adding a chat window for the streaming guy
-    - Make the video stream window disappear
+    - Make the video stream window disappear on close
     - Delete Stream on refresh (and back)!

 - Different buildouts for different post types
     - Notes
-    - And adding a chat window for the streaming guy

 - Adding Screensharing